 The WSMA has updated its health care directive form as part of its "Who Will Decide If You Can't?" brochure, now available at the top of this page.
 Previously completed or executed health care directives will not be impacted by the new law.

 The term 'advance directive' refers to your oral and written instructions about your future medical care in the event you are unable to express your medical wishes.
 There are two types of advance directives: a health care directive (also known as a living will) and a durable power of attorney for health care.

 If you had a terminal condition, would you want your dying artificially prolonged?
 The health care directive is a legal document allowing you to answer this question in writing.
 This directive is used only if you have a terminal condition as certified by your physician, where life-sustaining treatment would only artificially prolong the process of dying; or you are certified by two physicians to be in an irreversible coma or other permanent unconscious condition and there is no reasonable hope of recovery.
 In either situation, the directive allows treatment to be withheld or withdrawn so that you may die naturally.

 You may also direct whether you would want artificially provided nutrition (food) and hydration (water) stopped under these circumstances.
 Also in the directive, you can give further instructions regarding your care.
-The health care directive must be signed by you and two witnesses who are not related to you and will not inherit anything from you.
-You can change or revoke this directive at any time.
+The health care directive must be signed by you and witnessed by two people or acknowledged by a notary public.